-But the rapid commercial & industrial growth wasn’t equally distributed across England’s population.
+But the rapid commercial and industrial growth wasn’t equally distributed across England’s population.
 The pace of change left many stunned.
 Every traditionally sacred institution cracked at its foundation.
 Some feared the horrors of the French Revolution were about to be repeated on England’s hallowed shores while others sang the praises of Lady Progress and dreamed of even greater advances.
 They regarded England as the vanguard of a new day of prosperity and liberty for all.
 Fear and hope mingled.

-As the Age of Progress dawned in England, Protestants attended either the Anglican Church or one of the Nonconforming denominations of Methodist, Baptists, Congregationalists, and a handful of smaller groups.
-But now, for maybe the first time, Christians form different denominations also formed specialized groups with a specific aim; like distributing Bibles, redressing poverty in urban slums, teaching literacy, and supporting missionaries in the far-flung reaches of the Empire.
+As the Age of Progress dawned in England, Protestants attended either the Anglican Church or one of the Nonconforming denominations of Methodist, Baptists, Congregationalist, and a handful of smaller groups.
+But now, for maybe the first time, Christians from different denominations also formed specialized groups with a specific aim; like distributing Bibles, redressing poverty in urban slums, teaching literacy, and supporting missionaries in the far-flung reaches of the Empire.

 At the age of just 25, Wilberforce was dramatically converted to Christ after reading Doddridge’s Rise and Progress of Religion in the Soul.
 He possessed all the qualities for outstanding leadership: ample wealth, a liberal education, and outstanding talent.
 Prime Minister William Pitt said Wilberforce had the greatest natural eloquence he’d ever known.
 Several testified of his amazing capacity for close friendship and his superior moral principles.
-For many reasons Wilberforce seemed providentially prepared for the task and the time.
+For many reasons, Wilberforce seemed providentially prepared for the task and the time.

 He once said, “My walk is a public one: my business is in the world, and I must mix in the assemblies of men or quit the part which Providence has assigned me.”